Genivia/RE-flex/INSTALL.md

 Installation
 ------------

+A clean build:

+    $ ./clean.sh
     $ ./build.sh

-or use the 'make' command to do the same:
+or use the 'make' command:

     $ cd src; make